demirantay/notebook/co.md

 ### Packet #2

+- [ ] Feynman:
+- [ ] Feynman:
+- [ ] Feynman:
+- [ ] Feynman:
+- [ ] Feynman:

 ### Packet #3

-> If you finish the frontend and backend sections start `[Code Univeristy Guide](https://github.com/jwasham/coding-interview-university)` of jwsaham and try to getting ready for job applications (possibly in Canada) go simultaneously with devops.
+> If you finish frontend or backend sections start `[Code Univeristy Guide](https://github.com/jwasham/coding-interview-university)` of jwsaham and try to getting ready for job applications (possibly in Canada) when their time of the month comes.

 <br>
 <Br>